slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Preach the need for change, but never reform too much at once.' -- Robert Greene (45th law of power)*

 <!--
+Inertia is why a car does not stop the moment the brakes are applied.

+When problems shift faster than your rate of adaptation you go extinct.

+Small changes in a complex system can cause sudden and large changes.

+opportunities is taking the jobs that others don't want.

 Surely by now I’m desperate enough to change. — John Tottenham

 stick to the plan. poople sabotage their one plans when it get tedious, nobnotusos, challegnig or too difficult. people think they need a new plan.